-Most kitchen remodels rely on changes to any combination of 5 primary categories.
-Updates, large or small, to any one of these areas offer the potential to refresh the kitchen, making it good-to-go for the next ten years.
-Whether you're making changes to these items as part of a larger kitchen renovation in which you are also changing the floor plan, or you're looking to make the space a bit more up-to-date without going into full-blown construction, these changes can go a long way.
+Most kitchen remodels rely on changes to any combination of the five most impactful elements within the kitchen.
+Updates, large or small, to any one of these areas offers the potential to refresh the kitchen, making it good-to-go for the next ten years or more.
+Whether you're making changes to these items as part of a larger kitchen renovation in which you are also changing the floor plan, or you're looking to make the space a bit more up-to-date without going into full-blown construction, these are the five changes that will go a long way in your new space.

 Switch out the Countertops

 There are several countertop options on the market, at a wide range of price-points, that offer both a better look and long-term value than builder-grade countertops or anything installed before 1990.
 Granite and quartz are timeless options that will add to your home's value in most markets.
 Marble, butcherblock, and soapstone are other high-quality surface options.
 If your budget is lower, consider an upgrade to a manufactured solid surface such as Ceasarstone or Corian.
 It's important to weigh the pros & cons for any countertop surface you are considering and to discuss installation expectations with your contractor beforehand.

 Replace the Cabinet Doors & Hardware